jzsmoreno/pydbsmgr/README.md

 # pydbsmgr

 Python package for database control and administration as well as for DataFrame processing.
-Also contains a simpler Python SDK for Azure Cloud tools such as uploading parquet and csv files, downloading them and DataFrame Cleansing.
+Also contains a simpler [Python SDK for Azure Cloud tools](https://learn.microsoft.com/en-us/azure/developer/python/sdk/azure-sdk-overview) such as uploading `.parquet`, `.csv` and `.xlsx` files, downloading them and DataFrame cleansing.

 ## Prerequisities